-The NESHAP XXXXXX or 6X rule — referred to as the "Nine Metal Fabrication and Finishing Source Categories" — impacts area sources of specific SIC or NAICS that emit five targeted metal fabricating or finishing HAP metals as part of any of five different processes.
-To determine if the NESHAP 6X rule applies to your facility (or sources), review and answer the following:
+The NESHAP XXXXXX or 6X rule — applies to "Nine Metal Fabrication and Finishing Source Categories" — It impacts area sources with a specific SIC or NAICS that emit five targeted metal fabricating or finishing HAP metals as part of any of five different processes.
+To determine if the NESHAP 6X rule applies to your facility (or sources), review and answer the following questions:

 Is the source’s primary activity at the facility in one of the nine source categories?
 Check source NAICS and correlating SIC codes against codes on this table.
 If your NAICS and matching SIC is not on this table, then this rule does not apply at your facility.
 If your NAICS and matching SIC are on the table, then proceed to questions 3 and 4 to determine applicability.